Tynohtender/Tynohtender/README.md

 - 👋 Hi, I’m @Tynohtender
-- 👀 I’m interested in mobile app and web development
+- 👀 I’m interested in mobile app and web development and also cybersecurity
 - 🌱 I’m currently learning at TelOne Center For Learning
 - 💞️ I’m looking to collaborate on mobile and web development
 -